 But no matter where you take your PM skills, you have to hang on to the core skills that will make you “good.”
-At the heart of it, you must be highly organized and process driven, but being an easygoing, adaptable person who genuinely likes a good challenge.
+To be a better project manager, you must be highly organized and process driven, while being an easygoing, adaptable person who genuinely likes a good challenge.
 Keep reading to learn more lessons, best practices, and tips on how to be a successful project manager.

 Learn how easy project planning can be with TeamGantt.
 Create your first gantt chart for free.